Start Printed Page 42489

 Notice and request for comments.

-The Department of the Treasury, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995, Public Law 104-13 (44 U.S.C.
-3506(c)(2)(A)).
-Currently, the IRS is soliciting comments concerning Form 1041-ES, Estimated Income Tax for Estates and Trusts.
+The Internal Revenue Service, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on information collections, as required by the Paperwork Reduction Act of 1995.
+The IRS is soliciting comments concerning Form 1041-ES, Estimated Income Tax for Estates and Trusts.

 FOR FURTHER INFORMATION CONTACT: